TEDxAuckland/tedx-auckland-site/src/_drafts/interview-with-pete-ceglink.md

 Thanks to the internet, every day we have new information brought to us from social media and news outlets, and it's so amazing to see how many new technologies are being developed to deal with human-made problems and also building upon existing technologies.

 In saying this, technology alone will not save us from ourselves no matter how far advanced it is.
 What we need are educational programs designed to change our seemingly destructive culture.
-To answer the question, I feel that the biggest next market will be the circular economy concept for plastics because if plastics are forever, it would be wise to reuse it you would think.
+To answer the question, I feel that the biggest next market will be the circular economy concept for plastics, because if plastics are forever, it would be wise to reuse it you would think.

 ![](/uploads/blog-pete.jpg)

-You can catch Pete Ceglinski's talk at&nbsp;[TEDxAuckland 2018: Off-Piste on October 13.](https://tedxauckland.com/events/2018/){: target="_blank"}
+You can catch Pete Ceglinski's talk more on his revolutionary new idea at&nbsp;[TEDxAuckland 2018: Off-Piste on October 13.](https://tedxauckland.com/events/2018/){: target="_blank"}